oracle-samples/ansible-collections/playbooks/OCNE/README.md

 # OCNE - Oracle Cloud Native Environment Ansible Playbooks

-The Oracle Cloud Native Environment playbooks are simplified versions of the [OCNE Deployment Tool](https://github.com/oracle/ocne-deploy-tool).
-The playbooks support servers on Oracle Linux 8 with the latest version of Oracle Cloud Native Environment (OCNE).
+The Oracle Cloud Native Environment playbooks support servers on Oracle Linux 8 with the latest version of Oracle Cloud Native Environment (OCNE).
+The playbooks only supports the quick install procedure with an configuration file.

 These are the playbooks to run in Ansible: